imyhalex/comp-sci-study-journal/csci1270/transactions.md

 every insert, update, and delete, why do we still need the data pages at all?

 Answer: The log is designed for recovery: append only, optimized for sequential writes.
-The data pages are deisigend for querying" random access, indexing and efficeint read.
+The data pages are deisigend for querying: random access, indexing and efficeint read.
 It is possible for processing to just use the log.
-But the performance would be very poor since he log would be horrible for quering
+But the performance would be very poor since the log would be horrible for quering
 ```

 ### Actions after a failure to recover the database to a state that ensures atomicity, consistency, and durability.

 __Checkpoints__
+- After a crash, the DBMS must replay the WAL to recover committed transactions and undo uncommitted ones.
+- A checkpoint is a snapshot in time: a moment where the database state on disk is consistent with the log.
+- Without Checkpoints:
+    - The WAL could be huge (possibly gigabytes long).
+    - The DBMS would have to replay it from the beginning, which is very slow.
 - The DBMS periodically takes a checkpoint where it flushes all buffers out to disk
     - This synchronizes the WAL and the data pages on disk
     - It also provides a hint on how far back it needs to replay the WAL after a crash